precision-grazing/project/Gazebo_evaluation/README_pasture_generation_and_point_cloud_processing.md.md

 2. Run the sort_lists_into_patches.py to sort that npy array into patches of specified dimensions.
 (2 by 2meter by default in script)

-3. Use the npy arrays for patches in the blender script.
+3. Use the npy arrays for patches in the "Blender_generate_pasture.py" blender python script.

 4. After generating the collada files for each patch, use spawn_patches_in_world_dae.py to combine all patches in a single .world file.
 This .world file is copied in the ~/catkin_ws/src/hector_quadrotor_tutorial/hector_gazebo/hector_gazebo_worlds/worlds folder.